strapi/foodadvisor/api/README.md

 ## Prerequisites

-Be sure to have the correct env variabless:
+Be sure to have the correct env variables:

 - Strapi:
   - `STRAPI_ADMIN_CLIENT_URL=<url-of-nextjs>`